 Covered institutions are required to submit the results of their company-run stress tests to the OCC by April 5 and publish those results between June 15 and July 15.
 The OCC will provide the required scenarios to the covered institutions by February 15 of each year.

-Beginning in 2016, the OCC will release economic and financial market scenarios that are used in the annual company-run stress test under the Dodd-Frank Act no later than February 15.
-The scenarios include baseline, adverse and severely adverse scenarios.
-Each scenario includes economic variables, including macroeconomic activity, unemployment, exchange rates, prices, incomes and interest rates.
-The adverse and severely adverse scenarios are not forecasts, but rather hypothetical scenarios designed to assess the strength and resilience of financial institutions.
+The OCC releases economic and financial market scenarios that are used in the company-run stress test no later than February 15.
+The scenarios, which are not forecasts, include baseline and severely adverse scenarios.
+Each scenario includes economic variables, including macroeconomic activity, unemployment, exchange rates, prices, income, and interest rates.
+The severely adverse scenario is a hypothetical scenario designed to assess the strength and resilience of financial institutions.

-These reporting templates collect quantitative projections of balance sheet, capital, losses, and income across three or more macroeconomic scenarios, along with qualitative information on methodologies.
+These reporting templates collect quantitative projections of balance sheet, capital, losses, and income across several macroeconomic scenarios, along with qualitative information on methodologies.

-Covered institutions are required to complete reporting templates using financial information as of December 31 each year.
-For 2019, the OCC has finalized the following templates and instructions:
+Covered institutions are required to complete reporting templates using financial information as of December 31 of each year.
+For 2024, the OCC has proposed the following templates and instructions:

-The Annual Stress Test rule (12 CFR 46.8) requires the covered institutions to publish a summary of the results of its annual stress tests.
+The stress testing rule (12 CFR 46.8) requires a covered institution to publish a summary of the results of its stress test.
 The required summary of results may be published on the covered institution's website or in any other forum that is reasonably accessible to the public.